|STEM Activities in Orange County||Exploring STEM Careers||Introducing your child to STEM||STEM Competitions||Summer Camps|

 STEM Video Game Challenge

 This national competition motivates interest in STEM learning among America’s youth by tapping into students’ natural passion for playing and making video games.
-The 2013 competition will open soon, click here to sign up for notifications or visit the website to learn more.
+Current competition schedules can be found on the STEM Challenge website.